chodges15/coolwip/README.md

 ## Building

 This project uses yarn.
 Build with `yarn build` and run the tests with `yarn test`.
-CircleCI will run these

 ## Versioning